Elijer/programmingwiki/entries/Python.md

 2. Set-up Pyenv through your environment variables (PATH, etc) so that your computer knows how to reach Pyenv.
 This is different for `bash` and `zsh`, but luckily the [`pyenv` documentation on their `README` is pretty good.](https://github.com/pyenv/pyenv#installation).
 > Note that the documentation is extremely verbose.
 Read carefully and be patient.
 If you followed the above steps for Homebrew, Skip to Installation/2.
 Configure your shell's environment for Pyenv.
 Make sure to follow both steps, i) and ii).

-3. Restart your terminal for the changes to take effect.
+3. Restart your terminal AND your IDE for the changes to take effect.

 4. Run `pyenv install x.x.x` to install the version, where `x.x.x` is your version number.
 Version `3.7.2` is stable and recommended at time of writing.